kelasol/javascript-the-recent-parts/4-Object_Destructuring.md

     c: third
 } = data();
 ```
-No need for a tmp variable, we just need to make object destructuring pattern.
+No need for a `tmp` variable, we just need to make object destructuring pattern.
 - Instead of arrays with indexed position that we use as source, (we know, I mean eventually, we realize, see last sections Summary / Thougts section): if it showed up in first position of array destructuring that the source was the 0 index.
 - **In objects, since position doesn't matter, we have to tell it the source to be assigned**
     - We do so by giving it a property name
         - `source : target`
     - Position doesn't matter like in arrays, so we can have these in any position that is most readable for us

-- Extra stuff from object, not mentioned in the pattern gets ignored
+- Unmentioned properties/values in pattern get ignored

 ### What if we wanted to gather the unaccounted for properties in our object?
 Imperatively we would have to map over the object and filter/compare about already referenced ones, and all this other stuff.
 With destructuring it's easy:
-- Just like arrays we use `...`
+- Just like arrays we use the _spread operator_: `...`
 - `...third` in object destructuring created for us a whole separate object of our gathered values
 ```javascript
 // DECLARATIVE APPROACH